csula/cs4660-fall-2016/notes/introduction.md

 This entire loop of sensors getting information to making decisions from AI algorithm and to actions of actuators is often called **Perception-Action cycle**.

+Perception-Action cycle is what we (Artificial Intelligence developers) are usually interested of implementing.

 ### Terminologies

+Following terminologies will be focus on the environment types:

 * Fully vs partially observables
+  * Fully means your agent can fully observe all variables of environment (e.g. chess)
+  * Partially observables means your agent can only observe part of the environment (e.g. Starcraft, self-driving car)
 * Deterministic vs stochastic
+  * Deterministic means haves no random effects (like chess -- each moves determines next state deterministically)
+  * Stochastic means having some random outcomes (like games involves dices rolling)
 * Discrete vs continuous
+  * Number of states in games is countable (discrete) and not-countable (continuous)
 * Benign vs adversarial
+  * Environment goes against you (benign) like Chess (environment -- your opponent -- is trying to defeat you)
+  * Or environment is just there (like weather effect for selv-driving car)

 ### Summary

 AI can often be seen as an uncertainty management.

 In other word, "what would you do when you don't know what to do?"

+In example, we cant possibly create an imperative program that predicts every single state for self-driving car or Go.

+But how do our agents handle the situation it hasn't seen or programmed to do?

+Artificial intelligence is to create such algorithm to do general problem solving.

 ### Recommended reading